 I am the director of journalism and communications-based nonprofit organizations, as well as communications organizations, that operate at the state and national levels.
 Read more about them below:

 ASPA: The Alabama Scholastic Press Association, sponsored by The University of Alabama's Department of Journalism and Creative Media, is 82 years old and seeks to empower middle and high school newspaper, yearbook, multimedia, newsmagazine, literary magazine and broadcast staffs around Alabama.
 As director, I organize contests, events and training for students and teachers, a well as write grants and handle business aspects of a non profit.

 Multicultural Journalism Program: For 38 years, The University of Alabama Department of Journalism and Creative Media has been committed to increasing diversity in America’s newsrooms with its Multicultural Journalism Program.
 As part of year-round recruiting efforts, the Multicultural Journalism Workshop is held.
 The purpose of the workshop is to give high school students experience that teaches them more about college life and a career in media.
 Each year, 10 to 20 students from around the country are selected to attend an intensive 10-day workshop is held on the UA campus each summer.
 The workshop emphasizes multimedia reporting, writing, editing, graphics, photography, production and basic communication skills, and participants produce the MJP Journal (online and in print) to showcase what they’ve learned.

-NESPA: The National Elementary Schools Press Association, founded in 1994, is an organization dedicated to helping elementary and middle schools start new and improve existing class and school media programs.
+NESPA: I direct the National Elementary Schools Press Association, founded in 1994, an organization dedicated to helping elementary and middle schools start new and improve existing class and school media programs.
 NESPA currently serves about 800 schools around the United States and honorary members include Judy Blume, among others.